pypyr/pypyr/README.rst

   It won't exit with an error code if it wasn't the last statement.
 - && stops and exits reporting error on first error.

-You can change directory during this shell step using ``cd``, but dir changes are only in scope for subsequent commands in this step, not for subsequent
+You can change directory multiple times during this shell step using ``cd``, but dir changes are only in scope for subsequent commands in this step, not for subsequent steps.
+Instead prefer using the ``cwd`` input as described above for an easy life, which sets the working directory for the entire step without you having to code it in with chained shell commands.
-steps:

 .. code-block:: yaml